 This current situation presents Alternative 1 (Business as Usual) to be considered by the SEA.
 Overtime, the numbers of visitors would be expected to restore to pre-pandemic levels under this scenario.
-The most popular locations in Ireland's Hidden Heartlands would be most likely to see the largest increases in visitors, sooner, which would be more likely to occur during the peak season.

 Prepare a Strategy (Alternatives 2A and 2B: Prepare a Strategy)